 My hair is thick, and I’ve been growing it for a few months now.
 I’ve tried the water base blue can, but I quickly realized my hair is too thick, I need something heavy.
 I gave this green can a try.

-The shine is good, for me it was about a medium, which I liked.
+The shine is right, for me, it was about a medium, which I liked.
 I don’t care for sticking out too much.

-The smell is good and decent, a little like a sweet melon.
+The smell is pleasant and decent, a little like a sweet melon.
 It’s better as the day goes on, it’s not strong at all.

 This is perfect for thick hair you want to style.